SDF · Applied Scenario

 Acute fracture moment

-A threshold is crossed — and the structure gives way.
+A threshold is crossed.
+And the structure gives way.

 • Cusp fracture during chewing